-Stigge and Yi (2012) provide a hardness result by showing that the problem of an exact schedulability test for GMF tasks in case of static priority schedulers is strongly coNP-hard implying that there is no adequate replacement for $M_i(t)$ .
-This establishes that the problem is inherent by demonstrating that one single integer-valued function on the time interval domain cannot precisely capture the information needed to compute exact response times.
+Stigge and Yi (2012) provide a hardness result by showing that the problem of an exact schedulability test for GMF tasks in case of static priority schedulers is strongly coNP-hard implying that there is no adequate replacement for $M_i(t)$.
+Intuitively, one single integer-valued function on the time interval domain cannot precisely capture the information needed to compute exact response times.
 Different concrete task sets with different resulting response times would be abstracted by identical functions, ruling out a precise test.
-The rather involved proof is mostly focussing on the DRT task model (cf. Section 4.5) but is shown to even hold in the GMF case and in fact even applies to the MF model.
-Still, the MIF-based test for GMF presented by Takada and Sakamura (1997) is a sufficient test of pseudo-polynomial time complexity.
+The rather involved proof is mostly focussing on the a more general task model (Digraph Real-Time tasks, cf. Section 4.5) but is shown to even hold in the GMF case and in fact even applies to the MF model.
+Still, the MIF-based test for GMF presented by Takada and Sakamura (1997) is a sufficient test of pseudopolynomial time complexity.